 There are a few tar stains on Natural American Spirit’s otherwise pristine reputation.
 For one, it’s no longer a scrappy, independently owned company.
 It is owned by R.J.
 Reynolds, the world’s second largest tobacco company behind Philip Morris, and owner of Camel, Winston, Salem, Kool, Pall Mall and other very un-cool and un-indie brands associated more with West Virginia than San Francisco.

 There’s also the problem of cigarette butts.
-They look compostable, but all of them have non-biodegradeable filters inside, which get washed out to sea where marine life eats and chokes on them.
+They look compostable, but all of them have non-biodegradeable acetate filters inside, which get washed out to sea where marine life eats and chokes on them.
+They can also end up in the mouths of babies who are crawling around on the playground or front yard.
 Cigarette butts account for one quarter or more of litter, and are the most common debris collected from beaches and inland waterways during Ocean Conservancy’s annual International Coastal Cleanup.
 A recent study showed that cigarette waste is toxic enough with heavy metals to be labelled by city and state agents as “toxic waste.”
 I wonder if American Spirit smokers are more likely than other smokers to toss their butts out in an approved receptacle?